Victimless Crime: an Operational Definition

 - Resort to excessive punishment.
 If a crime has a 0.1% chance of detection, make the punishment a thousand times worse than the benefit of doing the crime.

-- Obey the Bill of Rights but keep the victimless crime law on the books to make a statement.
+- Obey the Bill of Rights but keep the victimless crime law on the books.
+Make a statement and leave it at that.

 You might think police state tactics are OK against drug dealers or prostitutes, but keep in mind the Pandora’s Box that you open.
 Those same tactics can be turned against an activity you like.
 For example, legal guns and police states don’t go together so well.
 If you value the Second Amendment, beware of vigorous enforcement of victimless crimes.